This guide is no longer being updated.See the ThinkPad X220 Mojave guides here

 Please use our contact form if you find anything that isn’t accurate.

-- Install the modified BIOS version 1.43 to remove the whitelist check and permit the installation of a macOS compatible wifi card.
+- Install the modified BIOS version 1.46 to remove the whitelist check and permit the installation of a Wi-Fi card compatible with macOS.
 This modified BIOS will also enable advanced settings and improve battery life under macOS.

-Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
-The default values will work fine but the wrong settings can brick your X220.
+– Please note the warning on the Advanced menu in the BIOS: Setting items on this screen to incorrect values may cause the system to malfunction!
+The default values will work fine but the wrong settings can prevent your X220 from booting.

 – Restart > Load Setup Defaults

-– Config > Serial ATA (SATA) > AHCI
+– Config > Serial ATA (SATA) > SATA Controller Mode Option > AHCI

 – Security > Memory protection > Execution Prevention > Enabled